SHAJ-rep/PRODIGY_CS_04/README.md

 # PRODIGY_CS_04
-Python program to write every key stroke to a .txt file i.e. a simple keylogger upon pressed buttons and save them to a file in directory
+Python program to write every key pressed to a txt file i.e. a simple keylogger